The following items are excluded in determining the value of the estate for purposes of probate:

 Income Tax Act s.
 118.05

-A non-refundable tax credit was enacted as part of the External link opens in new tab or window2009 Federal Budget, based on an amount of $10,000 ($5,000 for taxation years prior to 2022) for first-time home buyers who acquire a qualifying home after January 27, 2009.
+A non-refundable tax credit was enacted as part of the 2009 Federal Budget, based on an amount of $10,000 ($5,000 for taxation years prior to 2022) for first-time home buyers who acquire a qualifying home after January 27, 2009.
 The home is considered to be acquired once it is registered in your name in accordance with the land registration system or other similar system applicable where it is located (in Canada).
 The year of acquisition is the year in which the tax credit can be claimed.
 If you missed claiming this credit in the year of purchase, you can file an adjustment to your tax return.

 Note that if a home is gifted to a person, as long as all other requirements are met, the person can still qualify for the home buyers' tax credit.
 The person who gifted the home is deemed to have disposed of it, and may have to report a capital gain.